 Staff will continue to broaden general outreach activities throughout the fiscal year.
-These activities will be accelerated in Q2 and Q3 in support of the development of the 2022

-Metropolitan Transportation Plan, including distribution and assessment of a citizen survey, holding one or more public kickoff forums, and hosting one or more demographically or geographically targeted focus group.
+These activities will be accelerated in Q2 and Q3 in support of the development of the 2022 Metropolitan Transportation Plan, including distribution and assessment of a citizen survey, holding one or more public kickoff forums, and hosting one or more demographically or geographically targeted focus group, following the general guidance of the public participation plan.